diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 If you’re working with records imported to SequenceFiles, it is inevitable that you’ll need to use the generated classes (to deserialize data from the SequenceFile storage).
 You can work with text-file-based records without using generated code, but as we’ll see in “Working with Imported Data” on page 412, Sqoop’s generated code can handle some tedious aspects of data processing for you.

-PS: In short, generated codes are used to read and write the imported data files, such as SequenceFile.

 Recent versions of Sqoop support Avro-based serialization and schema generation as well (see Chapter 12)

 ### Imports: A Deeper Look